jonathonmcmurray/jonathonmcmurray.github.io/_posts/2018-12-08-https-api-letencrypt.markdown

 HTTPS is allowed (however, HTTP requests will not be redirected to HTTPS - I'll be looking into this in future)
 * As per the [kx docs](https://code.kx.com/q/cookbook/ssl/#tls-server-mode)
-`-u 1` should be used to prevent remote access to your server key file
+`-u 1` should be used to prevent remote access to your server key file, & q should not be run from a directory where the keys can be accessed